usnistgov/NexusLIMS/mdcs/nexusLIMS/doc/source/database.rst

 The ``instruments`` table
 +++++++++++++++++++++++++

-This table serves as the authoritative data source for the NexusLIMS backend regarding information about the instruments in the Nexus Facility.
+This table serves as the authoritative data source for the NexusLIMS back-end regarding information about the instruments in the Nexus Facility.
 By locating this information in an external database, changes to instrument configuration (or addition of a new instrument) requires making adjustments to just one location, simplifying maintenance of the system.
-For example, when the SharePoint calendar system version was transitioned from 2010 to 2016, the calendar URLs changed, but after a simple update to the entries in this table, the existing backend code continued working with no other changes needed.
+For example, when the SharePoint calendar system version was transitioned from 2010 to 2016, the calendar URLs changed, but after a simple update to the entries in this table, the existing back-end code continued working with no other changes needed.

-**Backend implementation details**
+**Back-end implementation details**

 When the :py:mod:`nexusLIMS` module is imported, one of the "setup" tasks performed is to load the ``instruments`` table from the database into a